Sayan2003Mukherjee/Financial-Analyst-Agent/README.md

 The Financial Research AI Agent is a multi-agent system capable of:

-Fetching real-time stock market prices 📊
+-Fetching real-time stock market prices 📊

 Searching the web for latest financial news 🌐